DUNE-DAQ/docs/docs/packages/daq-release/Build-new-external-software-stack.md

 # Build new external software stack

+_JCF, May-31-2024: these instructions haven't been maintained.
+Please contact me if you wish to build externals_

 The steps below has been tested `isc01.fnal.gov` (running `Almalinux9` with `docker-ce` installed) as user `dunedaq`.